pflanze/cj-git-patchtool/README.md

 subsequent `app` runs.

 If you're done, just close the editor buffer, exit the terminal with the state files, and exit the subshell (hit ctl-d).
+To minimize space use of the subdirectory in `PATCHES`, run `cj-git-patchtool-done` before exiting the terminal with the state file (it adds and commits all changes, removes all files from the working directory except for `.git`, and runs `git gc`).

 If you later decide that you didn't actually finish, run:

     $ cj-git-patchtool --resume PATCHES/$name_of_the_patch_subdirectory

 to get back into the subshell.
-(Currently, you'll have to reopen the `_list` file and terminal with the state directory manually.)
+(Currently, you'll have to reopen the `_list` file and terminal with the state directory manually, and if you ran `cj-git-patchtool-done` then you'll have to run `git reset --hard` to get back the files first.)

 ## Tips